Philip Astley1

 M, #31947, b.
 13 April 1707, d.
 31 May 1776

-He matriculated at University College, Oxford University, Oxford, Oxfordshire, England, on 17 August 1724.2 He held the office of Sheriff of Derbyshire in 1741.2 He held the office of Teller of the Exchequer [Ireland].2 He held the office of Collector for Cork in 1743.2 He was Commissioner of Revenue [Ireland] in 1747.2 He was created 1st Baronet Cavendish, of Doveridge, co.
-Derby [Great Britain] on 7 May 1755.2 He held the office of Member of Parliament (M.P.) for Tullagh [Ireland] between 1756 and 1760.2 He held the office of Member of Parliament (M.P.) for Lismore [Ireland] between 1761 and 1768.2 He was invested as a Privy Counsellor (P.C.)
+He matriculated at University College, Oxford University, Oxford, Oxfordshire, EnglandG, on 17 August 1724.2 He held the office of Sheriff of Derbyshire in 1741.2 He held the office of Teller of the Exchequer [Ireland].2 He held the office of Collector for Cork in 1743.2 He was Commissioner of Revenue [Ireland] in 1747.2 He was created 1st Baronet Cavendish, of Doveridge, co.
+Derby [Great Britain] on 7 May 1755.2 He held the office of Member of Parliament (M.P.) for Tullagh [Ireland] between 1756 and 1760.2 He held the office of Member of Parliament (M.P.) for Lismore [Ireland] between 1761 and 1768.2 He was appointed Privy Counsellor (P.C.)
 [Ireland] on 9 June 1768.2 He held the office of Member of Parliament (M.P.) for Lismore [Ireland] in 1776.2 His last will was dated 5 December 1776.

 Children of Sir Henry Cavendish, 1st Bt. and Anne Pyne